Insights

 |---|---|---|

-| Draw period | 10-year draw period with option to extend for up to two additional 5-year periods (up to 20 years total) | 1-year draw period; must be renewed annually (subject to Aven’s discretion) |
+| Draw period | 5-year draw period with the option to request up to 3 additional 5-year periods (up to 20 years total) | 1-year draw period; must be renewed annually (subject to Aven’s discretion) |

-| Loan term & max balance | 30-year term; max balance $100,000 | May offer higher loan balances in some states |
+| Loan term & max balance | 30-year term; max balance $250,000 | May offer higher loan balances in some states |

-| Upfront draw required | No upfront draw required | Higher rate if you don’t draw at least 80% of credit limit |
+| Upfront draw required | No upfront draw required for Credit Limits up to $100,000; a mandatory upfront draw applies for Credit Limits above $100,000 | Higher rate if you don’t draw at least 80% of credit limit |

 | Draw fees | Capped at 5% over the life of the loan | Cap over life of loan not specified |